 D.W.
 Griffith, however, was the only filmmaker to approach the subject from more than one angle.

 Griffith was born in Bourbon whiskey country, Kentucky — as was Carrie Nation, by the way.
 But Griffith was an avowed social progressive who detested hypocrisy and small-mindedness.
-Perhaps taking his cue from Edwin Porter, the man who gave him his first job in movies, Griffith aimed two of his early “Mr. And Mrs. Jones” comedies for Biograph at anti-saloon activists.
+Perhaps taking his cue from Edwin Porter, the man who gave him his first job in movies, Griffith aimed two of his early “Mr. And Mrs. Jones” comedies for Biograph at anti-saloon fanaticism.

 “Mrs. Jones Entertains” (1908) showed the respectable Mrs. Jones (Florence Lawrence) attempting to ingratiate herself with the local temperance ladies.
 Her hopes topple when the staid gathering is served spiked tea by mistake and they all end up making fools of themselves.

 This comedy was such a hit with audiences that Griffith followed it in January 1909 with “Mr. Jones Has a Card Party.”
 Here Mr. Jones (John R. Cumpson) takes advantage of his wife’s absence by throwing a male-only party.
-But Mrs. Jones and her temperance group miss their train and they return to find their husbands all “three sheets to the wind.”
+But Mrs. Jones and her temperance group miss their train and they return to find the husbands all “three sheets to the wind.”

 The so-called “Jonesy comedies” are often cited as cinema’s first commercial serial.
 They established the formula for all situation comedies to come.

-© 2018 John W. Harding
+© 2019 John W. Harding

-(NOTE: I dramatize the beginning corruption of the Hollywood studio system under Prohibition with my previous novel, “The Ben-Hur Murders,” set in 1925.
+(NOTE: “The Designated Virgin: A Novel of the Early Movies” is available now as a paperback and eBook from Pulp Hero Press on Amazon.
+To celebrate its release, Pulp Hero Press has also re-issued a new edition of “The Ben-Hur Murders,” which dramatizes the corruption of the Hollywood studio system under Prohibition in 1925.
 It shows how closed studio gates were forced to open to the influence of bootleggers and gangsters.
-You can get “The Ben-Hur Murders: Inside the 1925 ‘Hollywood Games’” on paperback or eBook here.)
+You can get “The Designated Virgin” and “The Ben-Hur Murders: Inside the 1925 ‘Hollywood Games’” on paperback or eBook here.)